CRAlpha/react-native-wkwebview/README.md

 ### Install

+**Alternative #1**

 1. Install from npm (note the postfix in the package name): `npm install react-native-wkwebview-reborn`
 2. In the XCode's "Project navigator", right click on your project's Libraries folder ➜ Add Files to <...>
 3. Go to node_modules ➜ react-native-wkwebview ➜ ios ➜ select RCTWKWebView folder and create a group
 4. Compile and profit (Remember to set Minimum Deployment Target = 8.0)

+**Alternative #2**

+1. Install from npm (note the postfix in the package name): `npm install react-native-wkwebview-reborn`
+2. run `rnpm link`

+**Notes to iOS 8:**

+If you install from using Alterntive #1, you might encounter bugs in iOS 8.2 (We've only tested this version) where the app crashes with `dyld_fatal_error`.
+This can be solved using Alternative #2.
+We were still unable to find the cause of the first bug so I recommend that you link the library using Alternative #1

 ### Usage